The general rule of coordination of social security

 Applications with shortcomings and applications submitted on paper are processed pursuant to the procedure provided by the Administrative Procedure Act, which means no later than within 30 days as of the registration of the application.
 If the time limit does not end on a working day, the time limit expires on the first working day following the due date.

-N.B.
-As of 18 March 2019 Forms A1 issued in Estonia will be effective without being signed or sealed and the Estonian Social Insurance Board will no longer issue paper forms by mail.
-You can view and print issued Forms A1 through the service:
+Forms A1 issued in Estonia will be effective without being signed or sealed and the Estonian Social Insurance Board will no longer issue paper forms by mail.
+You can view and print issued Forms A1 through the service here

 Health insurance card